TartanLlama/tartanllama.github.io/_drafts/type-erasure-unified-call.md

     struct has_member_foo<T,std::void_t<decltype(std::declval<T>().foo())>> : std::true_type{};
 {% endhighlight %}

-This is a rather gorgeous/horrific trick which uses [expression SFINAE](http://stackoverflow.com/questions/12654067/what-is-expression-sfinae#12654277) to ignore the partial specialization when `T.foo()` is not a valid expression.
+This is a rather gorgeous/horrific trick which uses [expression SFINAE](http://stackoverflow.com/questions/12654067/what-is-expression-sfinae#12654277) to ignore the partial specialization when `my_t.foo()` is not a valid expression.
 If you don't understand it, have a look at [this StackOverflow answer](http://stackoverflow.com/questions/27687389/how-does-void-t-work#27688405), or just believe me that it works.

 [^1]: The lib fundamentals v2 TS also has the [detection idiom](http://en.cppreference.com/w/cpp/experimental/is_detected) which abstracts this pattern.

-Then we'll write two versions of `storage_impl`: one for when the type has a `foo` member, and one for when it does not.
+We'll then write two versions of `storage_impl`: one for when the type has a `foo` member, and one for when it does not.

 {% highlight cpp %}
 template <typename T, bool HasMemberFoo = has_member_foo<T>::value>